Saratoga National Historical Park

 Learn About the Battles of Saratoga

-See the Boot Monument of Benedict Arnold
+See the Boot Monument

-This monument is thought dedicated to the best known traitor in American history, Benedict Arnold, though it at no point names him.
-Previous to his treachery, Arnold was a celebrated military leader and this monument stands as a tribute to him and his service at the location where his fighting career ended after his leg was severely wounded.
-It is said that a captured American soldier once told Arnold that if the Americans ever caught him "they will cut off the leg which was wounded when you were fighting so gloriously for the cause of liberty, and bury it with the honors of war, and hang the rest of your body on a gibbet."
-Arnold is further excised from another nearby monument that has an empty niche next to others that are filled with statues of revolution-era generals.
+Dedicated to the best-known traitor in American history, Benedict Arnold, this monument stands as a tribute to his celebrated military service prior to his treachery at the location where his fighting career ended and his leg was severely wounded.
+According to stories, a captured American soldier once told Arnold that if the Americans ever caught him they would “cut off the leg which was wounded when you were fighting so gloriously for the cause of liberty, and bury it with the honors of war, and hang the rest of your body on a gibbet.”

 Climb the Saratoga Monument